module-federation/module-federation-examples/runtime-plugins/control-sharing/README.md

 # Running Demo

-Run `yarn start`.
+Run `pnpm run start`.
 This will build and serve both `app1` and `app2` on ports 3001 and 3002 respectively.

 - [localhost:3001](http://localhost:3001/)
 - [localhost:3002](http://localhost:3002/)